jwt-scala/jwt-scala/CONTRIBUTING.md

 ## Publishing

-This is only for maintainers with write access (just one for now!) but a new version can be published to Sonatype:

-- Update version numbers in `build.sbt`
-- `sbt releaseAll`
+Create a release with a new tag on GitHub, and a new version with automatically be published to Sonatype by Github Actions with the corresponding version number.

 Documentation (microsite + scaladoc) can be published with: